zhenkewu/CFRL/docs/source/index.rst

 CFRL documentation
 ==================

-Welcome to `CFRL <https://github.com/JianhanZhang/CFRL>`_, a Python library for counterfactually fair reinforcement learning!
+Welcome to CFRL, a Python library for counterfactually fair reinforcement learning!
+The acronym "CFRL" stands for "Counterfactual Fairness in Reinforcement Learning".
 CFRL provides algorithms that ensure counterfactual fairness in reinforcement learning and builds tools for evaluating the value and counterfactual fairness of reinforcement learning policies.